MikeBeaulieu/MikeBeaulieu.github.io/_statusupdates/2016-05-06-marketing-data-analysis.md

 title: Marketing Data Analysis
 status: active
 type: Project
-summary: Met with Frida on Tuesday May 24.
-We have a general idea of her project needs, and we've decided that she'll access the data through the Marketing Server that was setup for DiG consultants.
-She now has access but I haven't informed her yet.
-I'll need to spend some more time with her in the area of the TradeX data model.
+summary: I provided a good start for Frida.
+I have not heard back from her so I'll assume for now that she doesn't want any direction.
+I don't expect this will take up any more time.
-updated: 2016-05-27 9:25:00
+updated: 2016-06-03 9:25:00
 ---